 "No, you can’t demand a smile from me.
-I hate you for asking and I hate myself for obliging every time until now.
-When did I first decide to smile, laugh or make noises in bed when I didn’t feel any of it for real, to flatter or assuage you or persuade you to leave me alone?
+I hate you for asking, and I hate myself for obliging every time until now.
+When did I first decide to smile, laugh, or make noises in bed when I didn’t feel any of it for real, to flatter or assuage you or persuade you to leave me alone?
 When did I begin to forget that this was my body?
 My body.
 My hands.
 My lips, which perform for you in this world we’ve built.
 Can't you see that this is broken?"

 Is what I wanted to say.
 But I was silent.

 Something has shifted in the past couple of months.
 The seed was sown last year when a qualified, experienced woman lost out to a sexist, racist, alleged rapist in the American elections.
-A comic comparison in eligibility if it hadn’t also broken my heart.
+A comedic comparison in eligibility if it hadn’t also broken my heart.
 But it set a ball in motion.
 And it has been a year of savage blows to women since.
 Speaking to other women, many say they’re also charged with this new alien anger.

 I couldn’t understand it.
 Lots of my best friends are wonderful, kind, hilarious, good men.
 I wouldn’t live in a world without them.
 But everything has changed very suddenly, and I couldn’t believe how ignorant I had been until now to the fury collecting in my bones.

 Harvey Weinstein is awful.
 Sexual abuse in Parliament is awful.
-But if we're honest, none of it is that surprising.
+But if we're being honest, none of it is that surprising.
 The gory details, perhaps.
 The violence.
 The scale of the cover-ups.
 But inequality and harassment are not new things.
 Nor is the frustration of women.
 But this feels different.

-What’s causing a shift right now is that, for the first time, women are not gagged by a subconscious knowledge that if they state what’s happening they will be ignored, mocked or called a liar.
+What’s causing a shift right now is that, for the first time, women are not gagged by a subconscious knowledge that if they state what’s happening they will be ignored, mocked, or called a liar.
 But the idea that women have a voice in the public eye in any real, empowered sense remains laughable.
-In television, film, in print, on the radio, in comedy and in politics they are still far outnumbered by men.
+In television, film, in print, on the radio, in comedy, and in politics, they are still far outnumbered by men.
 We know this.

 While the sudden, explosive spilling of guts and truth and the ugly underbelly of huge machines is all happening above ground, invisible ripple effects are going far deeper within women’s bodies.

-But as the year draws to an end – as the lethargy of holidays washes over us all – I can't help but wonder how long this period of fire and anger will last/ And how will we use it?
-As Mullins says, "I'm quietly worried that public anger might end before profound changes have happened... and then, people will be bored.
+But as the year draws to an end—as the lethargy of holidays washes over us all—I can't help but wonder how long this period of fire and anger will last, and how will we use it?
+As Mullins says, "I'm quietly worried that public anger might end before profound changes have happened… and then, people will be bored.
 And girl, there ain't nothing more dangerous than boredom."